 But the painter remained staunchly committed to hybridization.
-“Even abstract shapes must have a likeness,” he once said.
+“Even abstract shapes must have a likeness,” he once said

 Several times, de Kooning refused to become an official member of American Abstract Artists, an organization that would have restricted his use of figuration.
-In a statement accompanying his black-and-white canvas Painting (1948), an abstract composition incorporating elements of figurative drawings, he conveyed his disdain for blindly following a single style or movement: “I’m not interested in ‘abstracting’ or taking out or reducing painting to design, form, line, and color,” he wrote.
+In a statement accompanying his black-and-white canvas Painting (1948), an abstract composition incorporating elements of figurative drawings, he conveyed his disdain for blindly following a single style or movement: “I’m not interested in ‘abstracting’ or taking things out or reducing painting to design, form, line, and color,” he wrote.
 “I paint this way because I can keep putting more and more things in—drama, anger, pain, love, a figure, a horse, my ideas about space.”

 In 1960, Sylvester asked de Kooning about the reaction he received, upon embedding recognizable imagery into abstraction.
 The painter responded bluntly and resolutely: “They attacked me for that, certain artists and critics.
 But I felt this was their problem, not mine.…I fear that I’ll have to follow my desires.”